 According to Experian, approximately 62 million Americans have no credit data to score or are considered “thin files” (credit files with too little data to score).
 When just starting your credit score journey, it can be difficult to access financial products to build credit if you don’t even have a credit history established.

 Some easy ways to establish a credit history include:

 - Get a secured credit card.
 With a secured credit card, you put up a deposit and the issuer gives you a credit line based on your deposit.
 Then you use the credit card as normal, making payments and charging purchases on a rotating basis while the issuer reports to all three credit bureaus — Equifax, Experian and TransUnion.

 - Use non-bureau reporting information such as utility payments, rent payments or bank account history with a program like Experian Boost or UltraFICO to supplement the data in your file.

 - Become an authorized user on a trusted person’s credit card.
 If you have a strong personal relationship with someone, like a family member, ask them if they could add you as an authorized user on their account.
 You don’t even have to use the card.
 As long as the primary account holder uses the card and pays it on time, you’ll build credit history.

 Credit score FAQs

 How long does it take to get a credit score?

-It can take anywhere from three to six months after opening an account for your first credit score to establish.
+It can take anywhere from three to six months after opening an account to establish your first credit score.

 How do I find my credit score?